-- (a) Exemption over net long-term capital gain - the net long-term capital gain realized in the sale of qualified property between January 1, 2012 and June 30, 2013, will be totally exempt from the payment of income tax.

-- the net long-term capital gain realized in the sale of new construction property acquired by the seller between September 1, 2010 and June 30, 2013, will be totally exempt from the payment of income tax. - the net long-term capital gain realized in the sale of qualified property acquired by the seller between September 1, 2010 and June 30, 2013, will be 50% exempt from the payment of income tax. - (b) Use of the realized loss in the sale of qualified property - Capital losses realized between January 1, 2012 and June 30, 2013, may be carried over up to a maximum of 15 years.
+- (a) Exemption over net long-term capital gain - the net long-term capital gain realized in the sale of qualified property between January 1 and June 30, 2013, will be totally exempt from the payment of income tax. - the net long-term capital gain realized in the sale of new construction property acquired by the seller between September 1, 2010 and June 30, 2013, will be totally exempt from the payment of income tax. - the net long-term capital gain realized in the sale of qualified property acquired by the seller between September 1, 2010 and June 30, 2013, will be 50% exempt from the payment of income tax. - the net long-term capital gain realized in the sale of eligible housing acquired by the seller or by a qualified institutional investor between July 1, 2013 and August 31, 2015, will be totally exempt from the payment of income tax.
+It provides that this exemption applies equally to that purchaser who purchases a eligible unit to a qualified institutional investor, provided it is the first sale that make the investor after the initial acquisition. - (b) Use of the realized loss in the sale of qualified property - Capital losses realized between January 1 and June 30, 2013, may be carried over up to a maximum of 15 years.
 If you realized a loss on the sale of qualified property, submit with the return a schedule detailing the origination date of such losses, the amounts and the years in which they were claimed and the balance to be claimed in future years.